wizelineacademy/github-actions-tutorial/tutorials/04-sample-cd/deploy_hugo.md

 1. Create Secret `MY_GITHUB_TOKEN` in https://github.com/<username>/github-actions-tutorial/settings/secrets/actions/new

-1. Commit new cd workflow into main
+1. Commit new cd workflow into the main branch

-1. Active GitHub Pages.
+1. Activate GitHub Pages.
 Navigate to your repo settings and in the side menu select Pages

 1. Select the gh-pages as your source branch and /docs for the folder and click on save